International Student Services

 The International Programs Office will frequently recommend this option first to students depending upon home country and other circumstances.
-Travel and Re-entry means you leave the U.S. with acceptance materials and an I-20 from Goodwin College, apply for a new visa at the U.S. consulate in your home country, and then reenter the U.S. with the new F-1 visa and other relevant documents.
+Travel and Re-entry means you leave the U.S. with acceptance materials and an I-20 from Goodwin University, apply for a new visa at the U.S. consulate in your home country, and then reenter the U.S. with the new F-1 visa and other relevant documents.
 You will gain your new status when you are admitted into the U.S.Advantages

 - This process is usually faster than changing status in the U.S.